itchy-o/rfid_experiment/README.md

 The preferred RFID tags are of the [NTAG21x](https://www.nxp.com/products/rfid-nfc/nfc-hf/ntag-for-tags-and-labels/ntag-213-215-216-nfc-forum-type-2-tag-compliant-ic-with-144-504-888-bytes-user-memory:NTAG213_215_216) series.
-We only require a tag's unique identifier, which is used to look up its physical location in a table.
+We only require a tag's unique pre-programmed identifier, which is used to look up its physical location in a table.
-We do not require any of the tag's memory, so the smallest (and cheapest) NTAG21x tags are sufficient.
+We do not need any of the tag's memory, so the smallest (thus hopefully cheapest?) of the NTAG21x tags is sufficient.

 ## Summary of tests
 - test1 - Proof of concept for a PN532 sensor reading tags through a block of wood.
-- test2 - Three PN532 sensors reading a triangular grid of tags.
+- test2 - Build a sensor deck with three PN532 sensors reading a triangular grid of tags on a sheet of paper.
-- test3 - Seven adjustable PN532 sensors to explore sensor placement.
+- test3 - Build a sensor deck with seven adjustable PN532 sensors to explore sensor placement.
-- test4 - Reuse the test3 7-sensor deck with a 4x4 foot section of flooring.
+- test4 - Build a 4x4 foot triangular grid of tags on plywood (16 sqft, ~160 tags total, 100mm tag spacing), and reuse the test3 7-sensor deck.

 ## Summary of branches
 - `main` - The current runtime version.
 Intended to be installed verbatim on the CircuitPython device.